• Skip to primary navigation

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

-• First of all, Fruit Pizza Cookies feed A LOT of people.
+• Perfect recipe for groups of people.
 I recently had them out at our Super Bowl party of 20+ people and we still had leftovers.

-• Secondly, the are customizable.
+• They are customizable.
 Each person can pick and choose what goes on their fruit pizza cookie.
 Some even chose to forego the fruit and just have the cookie with frosting!

-• Thirdly, it’s an easy dessert to prep ahead of time.
+• It’s an easy dessert to prep ahead of time.
 That way you won’t find yourself bogged down with prepping these while people are in your home.

 What Ingredients Do You Need for Fruit Pizza Cookies?